Jepkor1r/DevOps/Python Projects/Flask_series/TemplateInheritance/README.md

 # **SERIES CONTINUATION..**
-- We'll continue building from the third application **(Template)**.
+- We're building on the third application **(Template)**.

-- Inheritance is a such a blessing, don't you think so?
-Talk of generational wealth inheritance and the likes!
+-Inheritance is a blessing, right?
+Talk of generational wealth!
+Here, we call that **Template Inheritance**.

-- Fortunately or unfortunately, right here we'll be doing **Template Inheritance**

-- Jinja has a template inheritance feature that we can easily add a navigation bar.
-In essence, what we can do is move the parts of the page layout that are common to all templates to a **base template**, from which all other templates are derived.

-- You could mmemonic base template as foundation where all other templates are derived from just as the navigation bar works right!
+- With Jinja’s template inheritance, we can easily add a navigation bar and keep our layout consistent across pages.

+- *The idea?* Move all common parts into a base template, like a foundation from which all pages are derived.

-- In short, we can create additional pages for an application as derived templates from the same base.html template.
-Achieving all the pages of an application sharing the same look and feel without duplication.
+- In short: We create new pages without duplication, ensuring they all share the same look and feel.